rasient/systems-lab/README.md

 The goal is not simply to build software.

+The goal is to make complex system behavior easier to understand visually.

 The goal is to explore how systems behave when information, authority, dependencies, incentives, and execution interact at scale.

 ---